GIScience/openpoiservice/README.md

 > map elements (nodes, ways, or relations) or changesets.
 Both items are free format text fields, but often represent numeric
 > or other structured items.

-This service makes use of OSM tags by grouping them into certain categories.
-If it picks up a node tagged with one of the osm key's defined in `categories.yml` it will import this point of interest with additional tags which may be defined in `ops_settings.yml`.
-Any additional tag, for instance `wheelchair` may then be used to query the service via the API.
+This service consumes OSM tags on nodes, ways and relations by grouping them into predefined categories.
+If it picks up an OSM object tagged with one of the osm key's defined in `categories.yml` it will import this point of interest with additional tags which may be defined in `ops_settings.yml`.
+Any additional tag, for instance `wheelchair` may then be used to query the service via the API after import.

+#### Import Process

+How this works..

+osm_type = 1|2|3

 [![Build Status](https://travis-ci.org/realpython/flask-skeleton.svg?branch=master)](https://travis-ci.org/realpython/flask-skeleton)